charuraghu01/Iov42_SauceDemo/README.md

 Iov42_SauceDemo

+Attached:
+Cypress FE codebase.
+Postman API collection codebase. test strategy documentation in pdf.
+Saucedemo bug report in excel.

-Iov42_SauceDemo is a Cypress automation project designed for testing the frontend and backend functionalities of the SauceDemo application.
+Iov42_SauceDemo is a Cypress automation project designed for testing the frontend functionalities of the SauceDemo application.

 It includes:

 1.Implemented TDD approach.
 2.Covered 47 frontend test cases for e2e functionality.
 3.API testing NOT POSSIBLE as application is purely frontend-based with client-side rendering and no server calls are made for any actions.
+Used different website for API test cases.
 4.Visual regression testing integrated with Percy.io
 5.Detailed test HTML and json reporting using MochaAwesome Reporter

+API testing: AS saucedemo.com do not have any API.
+I created API test script in Postman for the requested API scenarios from https://dummyjson.com/.

 TEST COVERAGE:
 Covered both positive and negative cases.